Sahashra-Rajbhandari/hello-world/README.md

 # hello-world

 Hi Guys,
-This is Sahashra.
+This is Sahashra Rajbhandari.
-I am from Nepal.
+My Student Number is 991478150.
+Login is rajbhans.
-And I'm not a robot.
+And I'm Studying in Sheridan Davis Campus.